aeternity/aepp-prototypes/base-aepp/onboarding.md

 ![2.3-id_manager-onboarding-phrase.jpg](screens/2.3-id_manager-onboarding-phrase.jpg)

-The key is explained, a security phrase if given and the user is prompted to write it down and confirm that he did.
+Here the key is explained, a security phrase is given, the user is prompted to write the phrase down, and confirm that she did so.

 ---

 ![2.5-id_manager-onboarding-add_alias.jpg](screens/2.5-id_manager-onboarding-add_alias.jpg)

 Aliases are not public.
 They are just internal bookmarks to your address.
 Public identities can have public name and profile, which can be set up later.
-In this case its the primary public identity the user creates so she chooses to use her first name.
+In this case this is the primary public identity the user creates, so she is choosing to use her first name.

 ---

 ![2.8-id_manager-onboarding-alias_added.jpg](screens/2.8-id_manager-onboarding-alias_added.jpg)

-The card changes: key is more hidden, and the alias is more present.
+The card changes: the alias is made prominent, while most of the key is hidden.

 ---

 ![2.9-id_manager-onboarding-add_image.jpg](screens/2.9-id_manager-onboarding-add_image.jpg)

-The user is being called by her name, to make in more personal.
-She is also asked to upload an image to personalize the public identity.
+The user is asked to upload an image to personalize the public identity.
 Images are stored off chain.

 ---